-- From the end (the edge you cut) of each draper, measure and mark a 1" line parallel to the end cut.
+- 6. Lay the section you have removed on a flat surface, and measure its overall length.
+Add 6 inches to this measurement.
+This will be the total length of draper material needed for the replacement piece. - 7.
+From the end (the edge you cut) of each draper, measure and mark a 1" line parallel to the end cut.
 On each line mark the first hole 1-1/8" in from the edge.
-(Refer to the above diagram.) - 8.
-Drill " holes through each of these marks.
+(Refer to the diagram to the right.) - 8.
+Drill 3/16" holes through each of these marks.
 Place the backs of the draper edges to be joined together, line up the drilled holes and place a connector bar on each side.
 Secure the bar at this end with a machine screw and nut.

-Illustration 116: Inserting a Splice in Draper
+Splice Section

-- 9. Line up the edges of the draper and drill a hole at the opposite end on the 1" line using the connector bar as a template.
+- 9. Line up the edges of the draper and drill a hole at the opposite end on the - 1" line using the connector bar as a template.
 (You may find it useful to clamp the loose end in place before drilling.)
-Insert a screw and secure this end in place. - 10.
-Ensuring that the draper edges remain lined up, (clamps may again help you to keep the edges straight.) drill the rest of the holes, insert screws and secure. - 11.
-Repeat this procedure for the other join. - 12.
-Adjust draper tension.
-Trim draper lip to no more than 1/2" above connector bar. - 13.
-Start combine, run draper, and inspect spliced piece to ensure that the splice was successful, and that the draper is tracking properly. - 14.
-Adjust tracking as required.
+Insert a screw and secure this end in place.

+10. Ensuring that the draper edges remain lined up, (clamps may again help you to keep the edges straight.) drill the rest of the holes, insert screws and secure.

+12. Adjust draper tension.
+Trim draper lip to no more than 1⁄2" above connector bar.

+Ready for

+Assembly

+14. Adjust tracking as required.
 Refer to the Alignment section of this chapter.

-NOTE: If the splice is not near a connector bar, you will need two (2) connector bar sets and a piece of draper 5" longer than the damaged piece to be removed.
+If the splice is not near a connector bar, you will need two (2) connector bar sets and a piece of draper 5" longer than the damaged piece to be removed.